franke-hub/Test/README.md

 I'm editing this file using github's editor.
 It doesn't check speelling.

 ## How are "\<\>" characters handled?
-\#include <github.com/franke-hub/Test/edit/trunk/README.md> Sample include file coding.
+\#include <github.com/franke-hub/Test/edit/trunk/README.md> Sample include file coding, escaping the '#'.

 #include <github.com/franke-hub/Test/edit/trunk/README.md> Sample include file coding.

-\# include <github.com/franke-hub/Test/edit/trunk/README.md> You don't normally have to use "\\#", but you would if (like this example) there was a space after the "#".
+\# include <github.com/franke-hub/Test/edit/trunk/README.md> You don't normally have to use "\\#", but if (like this example) there was a space after the "#" you would.

 Aside: the Firefox extension discards all text between a '<' and the '>' character.
 If you use &lt and &gt it's happy, but (as you can see) github markdown isn't.